 Blog 3: SAP Continuous Integration & Delivery (CI/CD) for SAP HANA Cloud: how to develop and trigger a pipeline using either Jenkins or SAP Continuous Integration and Delivery for automating the deploy of the above SAP HANA Cloud application on multi-target (DEV/PRD) landscapes.

 Blog 4: Run future sales prediction using SAP HANA Cloud Machine Learning algorithms: how to create an SAP HANA Cloud HDI container, load training and testing historical data, and run Predictive Analytics Library (PAL) procedures for just-in-time predicting future sales (energy consumption) values.

-Blog 5: Develop a SAP HANA Cloud native application: how to create a SAP Cloud Application Programming Model project, which will manage additional data values, working on the back-end application (HDI providing oData services) as well as the front-end SAP Fiori/SAPUI5 application, deployed on dedicated services in SAP BTP.
+Blog 5: Develop a SAP HANA Cloud native application: how to create a SAP Cloud Application Programming Model project, which will manage additional data values, working on the back-end application (HDI providing oData services) as well as the front-end SAP Fiori/SAPUI5 application + an AppGyver application that is capable of leveraging enterprise capabilities, deployed on dedicated services in SAP BTP.

 Blog 6: Provide governed business semantics with SAP Data Warehouse Cloud: how to consume all of the multiple data sources referenced in the blog, enabling business users with self-service data modeling, harmonization, transformation and persistence.

 Blog 7: Consume SAP Data Warehouse Cloud’s assets using SAP Analytics Cloud: how to provide self-service business insights to the business community.
 We will also demonstrate how to use SAP Analytics Cloud’s Smart Insights and Smart Discovery augmented analytics smart features.